Oakley Infant School

 Oakley Infant school is fully accessible by wheelchair and there are accessible toilet facilities available in the school reception area.
 There is a dedicated disabled parking space available in the car park.
 Children who need personal care or changing can be accommodated in the medical room in the school reception area, there are however no shower facilities in school.
 We have a variety of equipment that can be used to support children with SEND and will work with a variety of agencies to secure additional equipment needed for particular children with specific needs.
 If children require medication care plans are drawn up with health professionals and parent and staff are trained to manage conditions and administer specific drugs.

-The SENCo (Special Educational Needs Co-ordinator) is Sally Harvey, Headteacher.
+The SENCo (Special Educational Needs Co-ordinator) is Niamh Hutchings, Headteacher.
 She can be contacted via the school office.
 School staff are trained in supporting a variety of learning and special needs and can be specifically trained to meet the needs of individual children if necessary.

 Some staff have specific training in Speech and Language, Autism, Dyslexia and in delivering programmes such as SIDNEY and Language Link.
 The school has a trained Emotional Literacy Support Assistant (ELSA) who helps children to understand and regulate their emotions.